ai-is-awesome/django-channels/README.md

 Now, the chat will be between the actual admin and the end-user.
 I've assumed that any admin can come and join this live-chat, but only one client can chat in the room.

 I've also placed a limit on the number of users in the room (refer the `threshold` variable in `chat/consumers.py`)

+## About the Template JSON File
+The id's of the nodes in the template json file need *not* be ordered.
+There is suitable logic to handle this, using a hashmap to map these unordered id's into an ordered list.
+As long as the id's belong to those in the file, they need not be sequential.

 ## Instructions for running the server
 1. Go to `settings.py` and add your server machine's IP address to `ALLOWED_HOSTS`.